noelhorvath/UrlAndFileLauncher/README.md

 # URLAndFileLauncher (UAFL)
 C++ Windows application for launching/opening any valid URL or file.
-It was mainly created for my C# WinForms project called MiXTools (soon ™) to circumvent reverse engeneering Xiaomi's Mi OSD Utility software in order to change the dedicated assistant button's key press action to something useful for newer generation of Xiaomi laptops.
+It was mainly created for my C# WinForms project called MiXTools (soon ™) to circumvent reverse engeneering Xiaomi's Mi OSD Utility software in order to change the dedicated assistant key's press action to something useful for newer generation of Xiaomi laptops.

 ## Features
 * open files and valid URLs